On this page

 - Amounts more than a maximum dollar amount paid by the plan.
 For example, the plan pays a maximum of $150 for adult vision hardware once every two calendar years.
 Any amount you pay over $150 does not count toward the out-of-pocket limit.

 - Amounts paid for services exceeding a benefit limit.
 For example, the benefit limit for acupuncture is 16 visits.
 If you have more than 16 acupuncture visits in one year, you will pay in full for those visits and what you pay will not count toward this limit.
-See Limited benefit for more benefits with this type of limit.

-You will still be responsible for paying numbers 2–6 above after you meet your out-of-pocket limit.
+Note: You will still be responsible for paying numbers 2–6 above after you meet your out-of-pocket limit.

 Services by out-of-network providers are paid by the plan at 60 percent of the allowed amount (see below for exceptions).
 Even after you meet your out-of-pocket limit, you will pay 40 percent coinsurance for out-of-network provider services and the provider may still balance bill you.
 Balance billed amounts do not count toward your out-of-pocket limit.

-Exceptions: Out-of-network provider services that count
+Exceptions: out-of-network provider services that count

 In certain cases, your coinsurance and balance billed amounts for out-of-network provider services will count toward your out-of-pocket limit.
 In addition, the plan will pay 100 percent of billed charges for these services after you meet your out-of-pocket limit.